Updated: July 24, 2023

 Udemy – get paid to teach people

 Another interesting business concept in the sharing economy is online learning platforms such as Udemy.
 This service allows you to create and upload a short course, usually through videos, and make money from people who will pay to learn from it.

-Uploaded courses vary from personal finance and investing, to business, sales, and marketing.
-And there’s also those for writing, cooking, and even sports.
-If you have expertise in a particular field””whether academic or otherwise””then it you can try this income opportunity.
+Uploaded courses vary from personal finance and investing to business, sales, and marketing.
+And there are also those for writing, cooking, and even sports.
+If you have expertise in a particular field–whether academic or otherwise–then you can try this income opportunity.

 These are just a handful of websites and apps that provide income opportunities.
-There are hundreds more out there, and new ones are being created still.
-And if you’d like to participate and hoping to make money from the sharing economy, it’s usually just a matter of finding the right platform.
+There are hundreds more out there, and new ones are still being created.
+And if you’d like to participate and hope to make money from the sharing economy, it’s usually just a matter of finding the right platform.

 What to do next: Click here to subscribe to our FREE newsletter.